Bill Denny (Mississippi politician)

-William C. Denny Jr. (born August 22, 1930) is an American politician and former member of the Mississippi House of Representatives.
-He was the floor leader of the Republicans in the house when in office.
+William Clancy Denny Jr. (August 22, 1930 – January 25, 2025) was an American politician who served as a member of the Mississippi House of Representatives from 1988 to 2020.
+He was the floor leader of the Republicans in the house from 2012 to 2020.

+Life and career

-Denny is an alumnus of the University of Maryland and retired business executive and banker.
-He is a retired Senior Vice President of Southeastern Operations of a multi-national banking corporation.
+Denny was an alumnus of the University of Maryland and worked as a business executive and banker.
+He was Senior Vice President of Southeastern Operations of a multi-national banking corporation.